SovereignCloudStack/rally-foo/README.md

 *Summary*

--   Opendev and Github repo are mirros of each other.
+-   Opendev and Github repo are mirrors of each other.
 Same number of commits.
 -   Xrally are built containers based on the Dockerfile in rally projects.